Our Most Rugged Secure USB Flash Drive: Aegis Secure Key 3.0

 Creates State of User Forced Enrollment that Restores Access to Drive.

-In the event that a User PIN is forgotten, Recovery PINs can be programmed into the device to permit access to the drive’s data by creating a new state of User Forced Enrollment while the Admin PIN and the drive’s data remain intact.
+In the event that a User PIN is forgotten, Recovery PINs can be programmed into the device to permit access to the drive’s data by creating a new state of User Forced Enrollment while the Admin PIN and the secure USB flash drive’s data remain intact.
 Once a replacement User PIN is generated, access to the drive is restored for the user.

 Two Read-Only Modes: